District Manager: How Many Units Should They Oversee?

 4. Cash-flow

-The district manager’s salary requires additional benefits, a bonus program, and operational expenses (vehicle, gasoline, repair, maintenance, travel).
+The District Manager’s salary requires additional benefits, a bonus program, and operational expenses (vehicle, gasoline, repair, maintenance, travel).
 And all of that money will come from the cash flow of your business.

-That’s why you have to be conscious of the cash flow from each of your units, and calculate how many units will cover the investment of a multi-unit leader.
+That’s why you have to be conscious of the cash flow from each of your units, and calculate how many units will cover the investment of a Multi-Unit Leader.

-Review these tips to help you hire the best district manager.
+Review these tips to help you hire the best District Manager

 5. Business and Personal Goals